qiime2/paper2/sphinx_docs/index.rst

 control limits' to show +/- 2x and 3x standard deviation lines from global mean.
 Observations above those global control limits are susceptible to be outliers.
-In this analysis, we see high variance at time zero, while they become more similar by month 6 (day 180), and by month 24 (day 720), vaginally-born children appear to be higher than cesarean-born (as expected).
+In this analysis, we see high variance at time zero, while they become more similar by month 8, and by month 24, vaginally-born children appear to be higher than cesarean-born (as expected).

 Differential abundance testing